morse-simulator/morse/doc/morse/user/others/human.rst

 If this point is in reach (and the object that the item is to be placed on is marked as ``Actor`` in Blender's Physic settings), a green rectangle appears.
 Press :kbd:`Right Mouse Button` to lay it down.
+If you want to know which objects are graspable hold :kbd:`Alt`.
+Their respective name will appear over every active object.

-Futhermore the human can interact with doors, drawers and switches.
-To do so, move the crosshairs over the door/drawer/switch and press :kbd:`Left Mouse Button`.
+Futhermore the human can interact with the environment- namely doors, drawers and mechanical and electric devices.
 See :doc:`Setting up a Scene with MORSE Utils <../addons/morse_utils>` on how to set up the environment for the human.

+To open or close doors and drawers, simply hover the crosshairs over the door.
+A label ``Open/Close Door/Drawer`` should appear.
+Now press :kbd:`Left Mouse Button`.

+To use mechanical and electric devices you can interact with switches.
+Again press :kbd:`Left Mouse Button` with the crosshairs over the switch.
+This way you can turn the device on and off.

 Sensors and actuators
 ---------------------